gathei-iraki/PLagiarism-Detector-using-TF-IDF/README.md

+This repo consists of a source code  which detects plagiarism in a textual document using **cosine similarity**.<br>

 <b>FILES DESCRIPTION</b> <br>

 1.<b>app.py:</b> The main application file that contains the core logic and routing for the project.
 This file initializes the application, handles user input, and manages the overall flow of the program. <br>